T3aHat/Chat_Translator_for_DeepL/README.md

 # Usage

-- Click on the icon in the upper right corner of YoutubeLive or its archive to open a pop-up window and press the `start` button to start translation.
+- Click on the icon in the upper right corner of Youtube Live or its archive to open a pop-up window and press the `start` button to start translation.
 - Open the pop-up window again and press the `stop` button to finish translation.

 # Options